dlebansais/PgBreeder-Disclosed/README.md

 ![Scanner window](/Screenshots/scanner_window.png?raw=true "The scanner window")

 + Drag the top-left and bottom-right corner of the scanner border to align them with the gene window in the game.
 The border around the map window should adjust exactly around the top, left, right and bottom gene circles.
-The screenshot below shows a scanner ready to capture.
+The screenshot above shows a scanner ready to capture.
-+ Click the scan button to capture genes.
-These will appear as overlays over the game, but slightly transparent, and you can quickly check that they where all captured properly.
-If they were'nt, ajust borders and try again until you find a setting that works.
++ Click the scan button (bottom-right) to capture genes.
+These will appear as overlays over the game, but slightly transparent, and you can quickly check that they were all captured properly.
+If they weren't, ajust borders and try again until you find a setting that works.
 The position of each corners will be saved when you return to the application (button at the bottom-left).
 + Fill other info about the pet that you know, and don't forget to give it a name!

+### New gene discovery

+If you capture genes of a **live** pet in the wild (or, for that matter, a lucky newborn pet), genes that improve your pool appear in *orange*.
+Genes that don't appear in *green*.

 # Certification